assaultcube/AC/README.md

 ## More info:

 The new gamemode genre comes in two flavours to start with: normpark and freepark; npark and fpark for short.
-The freepark variant may still be renamed, repurposed or removed - a flight of fancy made me at it as an option, the idea would be for there to be no weapons damaged caused in this mode.
+The freepark variant may still be renamed, repurposed or removed - a flight of fancy made me add it as an option, the idea would be for there to be no weapons damage caused in this mode.
 Neither from yourself nor other players.

 The gamemode relies on the the TRIGGER entity; it provides us with the capabilities required to structure the parkour.
 Water is now deadly, so raise the waterlevel to fill a cube above the floor of your pits to make the peril real.